License Windows Server VMs on Azure Stack HCI

 One or more of your servers is not updated and does not have the required packages to set up AVMA.
 Ensure that your cluster is updated, and then refresh the page.
 For more information, see Update Azure Stack HCI clusters.

-This FAQ provides answers to some questions about licensing Windows Server.
+This section provides answers to some frequently asked questions (FAQs) about licensing Windows Server.

-Yes, but you must use either Windows Server subscription-based AVMA, or else bring Windows Server 2022 Datacenter keys with Software Assurance, which will be available after the general availability of Windows Server 2022 Datacenter Azure Edition on Azure Stack HCI.
+Yes, but you must use either Windows Server subscription-based AVMA, or else bring Windows Server Datacenter keys with Software Assurance.
+For BYOL, you can use either:

 Do I still need Windows Server CALs?